-On the other hand, relevant personnel and other persons who perform key functions or whose professional activity has a material impact on the Company's risk profile have had a variable remuneration system linked to the achievement of pre-set objectives directly linked to the strategic plans and also subject to deferral rules.
-In particular, in 2021, the Company's executive board directors were part of the Medium-Term Incentive Plan 2019-2021, an extraordinary, multi-year, non-vested plan whose objectives-Earning per Share (EPS), Total Shareholder Return (TSR), Return on Equity (ROE), and the Transformation Index-were generally pegged to averages of a period of three years, so that it is only possible to obtain the remuneration through management that generates results and business models that are sustainable over time.
+On the other hand, relevant personnel and other persons who perform key functions or whose professional activity has a material impact on the Company's risk profile had a variable remuneration system linked to the achievement of both financial and non-financial objectives directly matched to the strategic plans and also subject to deferral rules.
+In particular, in fiscal year 2022, the Company's executive board directors formed part of the Extraordinary Medium- and Long-Term Incentive Plan, of a non-vested and multi-year nature, comprised of three overlapping cycles with a three-year objective measurement period each (2022-2024, 2023-2025 and 2024-2026).
+The objectives for the first overlapping cycle (2022-2024), detailed in section A.1.6 above, generally referred to averages for a three-year period, so this remuneration can only be obtained through management that generates results and business models that are sustainable over time.

-Lastly, during the 2021 fiscal year, the rules for deferral of short, medium and long-term variable remuneration, the malus and clawback clauses and the measures to avoid conflicts of interest under the terms described in sections A.1.1 and A.1.2 above have been applicable.
+Lastly, during the 2022 fiscal year, the rules for deferral of short, medium and long-term variable remuneration, the malus and clawback clauses and the measures to avoid conflicts of interest under the terms described in sections A.1.1 and A.1.2 above have been applicable.